 In this position, Judy does whatever it takes to keep MxCC students on track and enrolled in the College so they can fulfill their personal and profession goals.
 She is on the lookout for those students who may be struggling for a wide variety of reasons – and lets them know there is an abundance of support here for them.
 She wants students to make the connection between their academic planning and their career goals, and understand how poor choices have a ripple effect in their college lives.
 She will ask you to develop personally meaningful answers to the questions: 1.
 How do you want to change as a result of your college experience? and 2.
 What would you be doing right now if you really wanted to be a successful college graduate?
 As Judy likes to say, “If you don’t know where you’re going, you’ll probably end up somewhere else.”

-She also coordinates the New Student Orientation program at MxCC, teaching the “MxCC Way” to incoming first-year and transfer students.
-Through this endeavor, Judy created the College’s student handbook which is being upgraded to an online format.
+Judy coordinates the New Student Orientation program at MxCC, teaching the “MxCC Way” to incoming first-year, transfer and readmit students each enrollment cycle.
+Through this endeavor, Judy created the College’s student handbook, now a virtual handbook located on the College website.

-Judy earned a bachelor’s of arts degree in biology psychology from Wells College in New York.
+Judy earned a bachelor’s of arts degree in biology-psychology from Wells College in New York.
 She pursued a master’s of arts degree in educational and counseling psychology at the University of Connecticut and worked for several years in Residence Life.
 She went on to work at Eastern CT State University in their Career and Experiential Education Services Office before making her way to MxCC.

 Judy loves taking part in many different aspects of the MxCC community.
-Her favorite events are the annual student trip to the Connecticut State Capitol, the end-of-semester poetry reading event (hosted by the creative writing students), community service activities, and commencement.
+Some of her favorite events have been the student trips to the Connecticut State Capitol, the end-of-semester poetry reading, community service activities and commencement.

-When she is not on campus, Judy can be found on the golf course, hiking, biking or on the east end of Long Island where she is from.
-She loves reading the newspaper and listening to NPR (specifically “Where We Live” and “This American Life”) and hanging out with friends and family.
+When she is not on campus, Judy can be found on the golf course, walking, hiking, and biking or on the east end of Long Island where she is from.
+She loves reading the newspaper every morning and listening to NPR (specifically “Where We Live, “This American Life”, The Moth Radio Hour”) and hanging out with family and friends.